chinmayarvind23/AIvaluate/docs/weekly logs/Cycle reports/cycle17-july24-to-july26.md

     </tr>
 </table>

 - All backend tests are passing with 100% coverage.
-We are working on frontend tests using selenium.
+We are working on frontend tests using selenium and have made some progress with some of the tests being merged into dev.